When Automated Program Repair Meets Regression Testing -- An Extensive Study on 2 Million Patches: Background and Motivation

 \subsection{Automated Program Repair}

-~ Automated Program Repair (APR)~\cite{ DBLP:conf/ssbse/MartinezM18/cardumen, DBLP:conf/icse/DurieuxM16/dynamoth,DBLP:journals/tse/YuanB20/arja, DBLP:conf/issta/JiangXZGC18,DBLP:conf/wcre/LiuK0B19/avatar, DBLP:journals/ese/KoyuncuLBKKMT20/fixminer, DBLP:conf/sigsoft/SmithBGB15, DBLP:conf/icse/YiTMBR18} has been proposed to automatically fix program bugs with minimal human intervention.
+~ Automated Program Repair (APR)~\cite{DBLP:conf/ssbse/MartinezM18/cardumen, DBLP:conf/sigsoft/SmithBGB15, DBLP:conf/icse/YiTMBR18} automatically fixes program bugs with minimal human intervention.
 Given a buggy program, APR generates patches and then validates them to check their correctness.
-A test suite often serves as a partial specification to check whether generated patches satisfy the desired behavior.
-Figure~\ref{fig:apr} overviews the workflow of test-based automated program repair.
-The input includes a buggy program and its test suite (with at least one failed test).
-A typical APR system consists of three phases.
-(1) \textbf{Fault localization}: before the repair process, off-the-shelf fault localization techniques are leveraged to diagnose suspicious code elements (e.g., statements).
+A typical test-based APR system takes a buggy program and its test suite (with at least one failed test) as inputs, and consists of three phases.
+(1) \textbf{Fault localization}: before the repair process, off-the-shelf fault localization ~\cite{abreu2007accuracy} is leveraged to diagnose suspicious code elements (e.g., statements).
 (2) \textbf{Patch generation}: the APR system then applies repair operations on suspicious locations following the suspiciousness ranking list.
 Each modified program version is denoted as a \textit{candidate patch}.
 (3) \textbf{Patch validation}: lastly, each candidate patch is validated by the test suite until a patch that can pass all tests is found, i.e., \textit{plausible patch}.
-Existing APR systems often terminate once finding one plausible patch or reaching the time budget.
+The whole patch validation is often terminated once finding plausible patches or reaching the time budget.